AhsanTalhaAulin/tts-recording-studio/README.md

 The `data/` directory is mounted as a Docker volume, ensuring that all recorded `.wav` files and `metadata.csv` files persist on your host machine even if the Docker containers are stopped or removed.
 This means your recorded datasets will not be lost.

-## Version Control (Git)

-This project uses Git for version control.
-Follow these best practices:

-- __Commit Frequently:__ Make small, atomic commits that represent a single logical change.
-- __Descriptive Commit Messages:__ Write clear and concise commit messages that explain *what* was changed and *why*.
-- __Branching:__ Use feature branches for new features or bug fixes to keep the `main` branch stable.
-- __Pull Requests:__ Submit pull requests for code review before merging into `main`.

 ## Contributing

-Feel free to fork the repository, open issues, or submit pull requests.
+Feel free to open issues, or submit pull requests.